Frequently Asked Questions

 Does HFP make multi-year grants?

-No. However, grantees may apply for renewal funding.
-The application procedure is the same as for new requests.
+No. However, grantees may apply for apply for funding of the same project again.

 Can I submit a full proposal by mail instead of completing the online application?